MilesUpHQ/coding-problems/ruby/numbers-strings-challenge-unique-code-smart-card(hard).md

 c) Less than 3 consonants then vowels will replace missing characters in the same order they appear (Bob -> BBO | Paula -> PLA).

-4) Less than three letters then "X" will take the the third slot after the consonant and the vowel (Al -> LAX).
+d) Less than three letters then "X" will take the the third slot after the consonant and the vowel (Al -> LAX).

 Generate 2 numbers, 1 letter and 2 numbers from date of birth and gender: